nopnop2002/esp-idf-bluetooth-remote/README.md

 __Note__
 It's not the original usage, but rather a hacky usage.
 If the specifications of the product change in the future, there is a possibility that it will not work properly.
+There are also many cloned products.
+There is no guarantee that it will work with all products.

 # About AB Shutter3
 These devices have the remote device name ```AB Shutter3```.